How to Adopt a puppy... Application

 and that I could enjoy showing in Conformation, and of course, able to do dog sports with.

-Japanese Chin are also a "wash and go" breed, which is a nice change for me from Poodles.
+Japanese Chin are also a "wash and go" breed, despite their very elegant appearance.

 I really liked that the Chin are still unique, fairly rare and special

-and do not have any known Health Issues.
+and do are not known for any major Health Issues.

 (Although I have still done DNA and OFA health clearances on my Chin)